Performance Programmes in Music ⎢Bachelor's Level

 The teachers at the Academy all work as both professional jazz musicians and teachers.
 We have teachers from a wide range of genres.

 Successful entrance test to the Performance Programme.

 As a complement to our ensemble teaching, well-known guests are regularly invited to the Academy who represent a wide variation in instrument choice, genre and age.

 Such visits may vary from short meetings to workshops of several days.

-Questions about admission to Performance Programmes in Music
+For questions about admission to the Performance Programmes

 admissions [at] mhm [dot] lu [dot] se